FlynnVIN10/resonatelifewater/images/AI_IMAGE_GENERATION_GUIDE.md

 - **Reference:** Use brand color palette (#007BFF, #000000, #FFFFFF, #28A745)

 ### **Issue: AI artifacts visible**
-- **Solution:** Regenerate with "photorealistic, no artifacts" in prompt
+- **Solution:** Regenerate with "no artifacts," "clean," "professional quality" in prompt
 - **Alternative:** Use image editor to remove artifacts

 ### **Issue: Images not loading**